 Write the instructor, Dr. Bob Osburn, at email@example.com

 Bob Osburn has a PhD in international education (University of Minnesota, 2005) where he was a lecturer in the Department of Organizational Leadership, Policy, and Development from 2008 to 2014.
 In 1978 he earned his ThM in Christian education at Dallas Theological Seminary.
-He has spent 36 years working in international student and academic ministry at the University of Minnesota, and successfully launched the 1998 World View for World Healing Conference that promoted the vision for international students engaging the deepest needs of their societies on the basis of a Christian worldview.
+He has spent 37 years working in international student and academic ministry at the University of Minnesota, and successfully launched the 1998 World View for World Healing Conference that promoted the vision for international students engaging the deepest needs of their societies on the basis of a Christian worldview.
+He carries on that vision under the auspices of Wilberforce International Institute, where he is a Senior Fellow.
 He is the author of Taming the Beast: Can We Bridle the Culture of Corruption?
-(2016).
-He carries on that vision under the auspices of the Wilberforce International Institute.
-He has been married to Susan for 46 years, father of four sons, and a grandfather to eleven.
+(2016) and, most recently, Developing Redemptive Change Agents: Discipleship That Helps Nations Flourish Rather Than Flounder (2021).
+He has been married to Susan for 47 years, father of four sons, and a grandfather to twelve.
 View Robert Osburn’s Curriculum Vitae or email Bob here.